 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
 The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3%, and applied to the current benefit.
 No COLA is granted if the change in the CPI is less than .5%.
 A 1% COLA is granted if the CPI change is between .5% and 1%.
 A member who leaves employment may withdraw their employee contributions, plus any accumulated interest.

 Employees Covered by Benefit Terms

-At the measurement date of June 30, 2021, the following employees were covered by the benefit terms:
+At the measurement date of June 30, 2022 (fiscal year 2023) and 2021 (fiscal year 2022), the following employees were covered by the benefit terms: